 As home offices play a more prominent role in the modern economy, workers may no longer be happy with unfinished, informal spaces.
 Projections now indicate growth of 8% annually for several years to come in this sub-sector of the furniture market.
 Pieces like office chairs, desks, filing cabinets, and other storage units are among the items required by many professionals who will now work from home on a part- or full-time basis.

 The Role of Second Homes

-New construction of second homes always has an impact on the furnishings market, since these spaces have to be outfitted from the ground up – they aren’t being furnished by bringing over pieces from another home.
-Second – and even third – home construction is on the rise, with it now making up 15% of new single-family home sales.
-Whether as vacation homes or income rental properties, second homes can increase the demand for furniture credit significantly.
+New construction of second homes always impacts the furnishings market since these spaces have to be outfitted from the ground up – they aren’t furnished by bringing over pieces from another house.
+Second – and even third – home construction is on the rise, making up 15% of new single-family home sales.
+Whether as vacation homes or income rental properties, second homes can significantly increase the demand for furniture credit.